antonvinceguinto/technewsalert/README.md

 # Welcome to Tech News Alert!

 This is an open sourced project made from React with MUI style design.
+Feel free to contribute and don't forget to make a pull request! 😀

 ## Getting Started